First Time Campers

 Q: How do parents and kids communicate with each other during the summer?

 Woody is available each evening (and during the day in an emergency) to speak with you about your camper.
 For campers, an important part of the camp experience is learning to cope with being away from their parents and working through the daily ups and downs of living in a group environment.
-This is why campers are discouraged from speaking to their parents in the first two weeks of the summer (birthdays and anniversaries are exceptions).
+This is why campers are discouraged from speaking to their parents while at camp (birthdays are the exception).
 This will allow your child to focus on camp.
 We allow one call per week after the first two weeks of camp.
 Calls are scheduled with the office and not allowed during activity periods.